coste-v/kubernetes_infra_tutorial/Part4.md

 kubectl delete namespace tutorial-namespace
 ```

 Thank you very much for reading.
-Any feedbacks will be very welcome !
+Any feedbacks are very welcome !

 ## D. References